brenttheisen/calliope/index.markdown

 ---
 layout: default
-title: Calliope, by tuplejump
+title: "Calliope, by tuplejump"
+published: true
 ---

-# Are you selling snake oil?

-No, this is not a hoax!
 Spark with Cassandra is really 'magical'.
 You can try it yourself and see why this makes a potent combination.
 You can use Spark on Cassandra without Calliope, all Calliope does is the magic trick a bit easier!

 Calliope is a library providing an interface to consume data from Cassandra to spark and store RDDs from Spark to Cassandra.